Florida Museum of Natural History: Changing Gallery

-The Changing Gallery is a 5000 sqft hall, also located in Powell Hall, which has hosted the Megalodon Exhibit, Hatching the Past, Chocolate, Tibet Exhibit and Sue the Tyrannosaurus rex and Inside Africa, both from the Field Museum in Chicago, Il.
+The Changing Gallery is a 5000 sqft hall, also located in Powell Hall, which has hosted several travelling exhibitions.
+Early exhibitions included Megalodon: Largest Shark that Ever Lived; Hatching the Past; Chocolate: The Exhibition; Tibet: Mountains and Valleys, Castles and Tents; A T. rex Named Sue (featuring Sue the Tyrannosaurus rex); and Inside Africa, the latter two of which originated from the Field Museum in Chicago, Il.

-As of February 2019 exhibits include Permian Monsters: Life Before the Dinosaurs and Whale People: Protectors of the Sea.
+In the 2010s, exhibits included Titanoboa: Monster Snake; Permian Monsters: Life Before the Dinosaurs; Wondrous Creatures: Where Science & Art Intersect; and Whale People: Protectors of the Sea.

-From October 7, 2023 to April 21, 2024 the Changing Gallery hosted Antarctic Dinosaurs, also from the Field Museum.
+From October 7, 2023, to April 21, 2024, the Changing Gallery hosted Antarctic Dinosaurs, also from the Field Museum.

 Research collections

 With the exception of the Lepidoptera collection (located in the McGuire Center) and the Special Collections Building, almost all other research collections are located in Dickinson Hall.

 Lepidoptera

 This collection, unlike the rest of the museum's collections, is housed at the McGuire Center.
-This department is relatively new when compared to the other collections and departments although their research is quite extensive.
+This department is relatively new when compared to the other collections and departments, although their research is quite extensive.
+The museum describes their collection as "taxonomically comprehensive" and notes that it contains "more than 10 million specimens."
+As of 2026, over 150,000 of their specimens can be viewed online in the museum's database.

 Special Collections Building

 Opened in 2022 and located directly across from Powell Hall, the Special Collections Building contains wet collections from ichthyology, herpetology, and invertebrate zoology.
 It is closed to the public, as it is intended to be a workspace for researchers.